Register interest to find out more about Festival of Dance 2023

 In addition to a financial commission and networking opportunities, the artists receive professional production and marketing support and free rehearsal space provided by our affiliated partners.

-Messums Wiltshire would like to thank our judges, Sir Alistair Spalding CBE, Sadé and Kristina Alleyne, Victor Fung and Jeanette Hinton for their valuable contributions during the 4X20 selection process, as well as our affiliated partners, Rambert School and Pavilion Dance South West, for their ongoing support on this project.
+Messums Wiltshire would like to thank our judges, Sir Alistair Spalding CBE, Sadé and Kristina Alleyne, Victor Fung and Jeanette Hinton for their valuable contributions during the 4X20 selection process, as well as our affiliated partners, Rambert School, Pavilion Dance South West, East London Dance and Northern School of Contemporary Dance for their ongoing support on this project.

 Our inaugural Festival of Dance opened in July 2022 and was attended by over 1500 people, who enjoyed live dance performances and joined in free school and community dance workshops, discussion events, film screenings, parties and dinners.